 Saving money basically means putting your funds aside and storing them for emergency purposes.
 Most savings account come with little or no interest, so your account never really increases — or at least not very much — which is why you should also consider investing your money.

 Certain savings accounts, like IRAs and term deposits, are similar to investing your money because they garner interest over time.
 If you’re willing to take a few small risks, investing can lead to some big payouts.
+If you feel ready, it’s a good idea to speak to experts like Daniel Lerner and David Lerner Associates to find out how to get started.

 Create and Stick to a Budget